TheAmazingJeh/Undertale-Save-Manager/README.md

 Download the most recent release from [here](https://github.com/TheAmazingJeh/Undertale-Save-Manager/releases/latest) and run it in its own folder.

 It is still possible to run the `.pyw` version as well if you have python and the relevant modules installed on your computer.
-To do this, download the source code (.zip) from [here](https://github.com/TheAmazingJeh/Undertale-Save-Manager/releases/latest), extract it and run `main-gui.pyw`.
+To do this, download the source code (.zip) from [here](https://github.com/TheAmazingJeh/Undertale-Save-Manager/releases/latest), extract it and run `main.pyw`.